WuHaoyang-WHY/15618-Lock-Free-Queue/proposal.md

 ### If work goes slow
 If we are behind schedule, we will only compare performance with queue of coarse granularity locks.

+### Deliverables
+We will conduct performance analysis and produce speedup graphs between the different implementations of queue data structure.
+We expect that the lock-free implementation will have better performances than other implementations.
+We will also investigate how the performance of our lock-free queue changes under different parallel scenarios.

 ## Platform Choice
 We will be using GHC cluster machines for development and performance analysis because we need CPUs that support CAS operation.
 Also, GHC machines provides hardware support that we can utilize for testing high contention scenarios.
 We will use C++ for implementing concurrent queues.
 As for the evaluation analysis, it's possible that we will use script language like Python because it's more efficient in plotting and analytical work.